 Homelessness also presents issues of stolen or lost identification paperwork.
 The costly process to renew these kinds of documents is easily eclipsed by more immediate needs like hunger, so the solution to this issue often falls by the wayside, along with qualification for employment and other steps toward self-sufficiency.

 Another common and unfortunate issue is a record with accumulated convictions, such as possession.
 It is no secret that a large population of homeless men and women suffer from addiction and many use substances to cope with deeper mental and emotional issues that come with the misfortunes of living on the streets.
 A few charges of possession later and an individual is staring down an impossible record disqualifying them for employment and housing.

 These are just a few of the issues that our volunteers from Trinity Law School address through our mobile legal clinic.
-Volunteer attorneys drive a mobile clinic to our street outreaches at least once a week to serve those living on the streets as well as the clients that reside at the Rescue Mission itself through an on-site clinic.
+Volunteer attorneys drive a mobile clinic to our street outreaches at least once a week to serve those living on the streets, as well as the clients that reside at the Rescue Mission through an on-site clinic.

 We are thrilled to bring men, women, and families into our program at the Rescue Mission where they are able to stay for 18-24 months in a state-of-the-art facility sponsored in great part by HomeAid OC.
 Here our clients are able to receive the services of incredible partnerships, like the legal aid of Trinity Law.
 This service helps knock down these daunting barriers to assist individuals back into successful employment, independent housing, and a self-sufficient lifestyle with a clean record and skills to deter the former behaviors and coping skills that landed them on the streets in the first place.

 Give to HomeAid today or volunteer your time and talent to a local nonprofit to help the homeless overcome the barriers that stop them from becoming self-sufficient.